susanBuck/notes/03_JavaScript/02_Event_listeners.md

 The names of these methods should be pretty self-explanatory for what they do, but let's look at how to write code for them.

-__Task: Write an event listener for the lucy div that when clicked, prints &ldquo;Hello World&rdquo; to the console.__
+Here's an example of a click listener, attached to the lucy div:

 	$('#lucy').click(function() {
 		console.log("You clicked on Lucy.");